chrismontyUT/travel_app/README.md

 2) Install Nodejs and Angular CLI onto your machine

-3) Using git Bash (or whichever command line tool you use) run the command npm install
+3) Using git Bash, run the command npm install

 4) To run Angular front end, run the command 'ng serve'